Updated February 2023

 Plus, Ontario employers are obliged to give employees up to three days of paid time off if they must miss work for a COVID-19-related reason.
 This policy was set to expire in July 2022 but has been extended to March 2023.

-These are some of the labour laws that have changed in Ontario that will directly impact accounting and payroll professionals.
+These are some of the labour laws that have changed that will directly impact accounting and payroll professionals.

 If companies do not comply with these new rules, and follow every other law that impacts payroll, they can get into serious legal trouble (fines, penalties, and even lawsuits).